COVID-19 Cases Have Led To Substitute Teacher Shortages, Moves To Remote Learning In Many Suburban School Districts

 CHICAGO (CBS) — A substitute teacher shortage is creating a big problem in some suburbs.

-As CBS 2’s Steven Graves reported Wednesday, it was a truly all-hands-on-deck approach at Deerfield Public Schools District 109 in the north suburbs, which has about 2,600 students.READ MORE: Chicago Public Schools, Chicago Teachers Union Hold Talks With Classes Canceled After Vote To Go Remote
+As CBS 2’s Steven Graves reported Wednesday, it was a truly all-hands-on-deck approach at Deerfield Public Schools District 109 in the north suburbs, which has about 2,600 students.READ MORE: Classes Canceled For Chicago Public Schools Again On Thursday; Mayor Lightfoot Says Union's Remote Learning Move Is 'Unlawful, Unilateral Strike'

 Leaders have asked qualified parents to apply as teachers online, and are tapping other staff members to step in.